 All tables submitted must be in editable format (e.g. Word, Excel) as the typesetters are unable to typeset any tables in image format (e.g. pdf).

 All tables should be on separate pages and accompanied by a title and footnotes where necessary.
 The tables should be numbered consecutively using roman numerals.
 Units in which results are expressed should be given in parentheses at the top of each column and not repeated in each line of the table.
 Authors are advised not to overcrowd the tables and limit the use of words.
 The format of tables should be in keeping with that normally used in international publications.
 Please note that it is the author’s responsibility to ensure that the data given in tables are correct.

 Full references should be provided in accordance with the style of the Contemporary Issues of African Trade.
 These should be listed in Alphabetical order.
 Journal titles and author initials should be properly abbreviated and punctuated.
 If an automatic referencing system has been used in the preparation of the paper, the references must not be left embedded in the final text file submitted.
-The citation of journals, books, multi-author books and articles published online should conform to the following examples:
+The citation of journals, books, multi-author books and articles published online, including their DOI where applicable, should conform to the following examples: